System Flushing

 – November 9th (Monday) and November 10th (Tuesday) (To avoid Veterans Day: NW Natural Water closed that Wednesday).

-Two dates are needed to flush the entire distribution system and that is a function of how much water our reservoir can hold and how large our distribution system is: it is not feasible to flush the whole system on one day as we would run the reservoir dry.
+Two dates are needed to flush the entire distribution system.
+This is a function of how much water our reservoir can hold and how large our distribution system is: it is not feasible to flush the whole system on one day as we would run the reservoir dry.

 What should I do when flushing is happening?